wasm-forge/ic-rusqlite/examples/backend/README.md

 It is assumed that you have [rust](https://doc.rust-lang.org/book/ch01-01-installation.html), [dfx](https://internetcomputer.org/docs/current/developer-docs/setup/install/).

-You also need the Wasm-oriented [clang](https://github.com/WebAssembly/wasi-sdk/releases/) installation.
+You also need the WASI-oriented [clang](https://github.com/WebAssembly/wasi-sdk/releases/) installation.
-Once installed the `clang` compiler should be available from the path `/opt/wasi-sdk/bin/`.

 If your WASI installation is in a different folder, assign it to environment variable `WASI_SDK`:
 ```bash